 Feeling Better Prepared

 Fast forward a week for the second workshop and this time I decided to drive down to Sydney the night before and stay with friends.
 For a start, there was no traffic on that Monday night and so the drive down towards the coast was actually quite relaxing.
-That night I went to bed early and even had time for an ocean swim the following morning before arriving with bags of time before the next workshop.
-I couldn’t have been more relaxed and rested and although the cricket coaches might not have noticed I felt that the lead up to the second workshop allowed me to bring my A-Game whereby I felt my B Game was the best I could manage the week before.
+That night I went to bed early and even had time for an ocean swim the following morning.
+I arrived with bags of time before the 2nd workshop.
+I couldn’t have been more relaxed and rested.
+Although the cricket coaches might not have noticed the lead up to the second workshop allowed me to bring my A-Game for Workshop 2.
+Whereby I felt my B Game was the best I could manage the week before.

-If you’d like help either creating or improving your Pre Competition Routines then get in touch via our Contact Form and one of our team or psychologists will get back to you with detailed information about our 1-on-1 services.
+If you’d like help either creating or improving your Pre Competition Routines then get in touch via our Contact Form.
+One of our team of psychologists (or Emily) will get back to you with detailed information about our 1-on-1 services.